google-site-verification: google4aa8a52bf1bbbc9c.html

 CD Reviews

 Once again, a reminder: If you want a CD reviewed, please contact me via the email address found on the Curt’s Blues Blog “Contact” page, and I will promptly answer with the mailing address to get the CD to meI do not perform reviews via electronic sound files.
 Don’t put your promotions company sticker over the record company information on the back of the CD jacket.
-Please be mindful that this is a blues blog, and that providing rock, pop, or hard soul CDs for review will not find them being considered.
+Please be mindful that this is a blues blog, and that providing rock, pop, hip hop, or Americana CDs for review will not find them being considered.
 And please, don’t mail me CDs with postage due!

 Also, please let me remind record companies, their publicity folks, and the artists themselves that both my “Essential” and “Recommended” blues CD reviews remain forever archived on the Blog on the “Recording Reviews” page, whereas the Short Take CD reviews remain on the Blog for one week only so as to move through as many reviews as possible.
 It is a goal of mine to have as many CD reviews as possible pass through the Blog.